tannerpatterson/Dual-hop-EH-TDMA/README.md

-# Multi Hop Energy Harvesting TDMA - MEHTDMA
+# Dual Hop Energy Harvesting TDMA - DEHTDMA

 This repository contains the Arduino programs for implementing a multi-hop energy harvesting wireless sensor network (WSN) using the TDMA (Time Division Multiple Access) algorithm.
 These programs were developed as part of a research paper conducted at Ohio Northern University.